What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 Related Reading: Attachment Styles Psychology: How You Were Raised Affects Relationships

-11 Warning Signs Of A Codependent Marriage
+11 Warning Signs Of Codependency In A Marriage

-Social constructs also make spotting and breaking codependency in marriage difficult.
+Social constructs also make it difficult to figure out how to overcome codependency.
 “It is hard to identify codependency in societies where wives and mothers are supposed to ‘take care’ of their families and suppress their personalities for the ‘good’ of the family,” Gopa explains, “Due to social conditioning, a codependent wife may feel she needs to stay in her marriage, even in the face of abuse, as she considers it synonymous with her identity.”
+So, how do you identify if you’re dealing with codependency in marriage?
+Or, if you have a codependent husband or wife?
+Here are 11 unmistakable codependency signs:

-1. There’s no difference between ‘we’ and ‘me’ in a codependent relationship
+1. There’s no difference between ‘we’ and ‘me’

 • Do you spend time with your friends/family alone sometimes or is your partner always with you?